-Many people assume that if their income is relatively high, they cannot file for Chapter 7 bankruptcy.
+Many people with relatively high income assume they cannot file for Chapter 7 bankruptcy.
 Usually this assumption is incorrect.
 It is not unusual for a high-income debtor to file Chapter 7.
 In reality, high-income Chapter 7 bankruptcies are filed everyday.

-What constitutes as high income is a matter of perspective and depends on many factors, such as where you live, your living expenses, the size of your family, etc. For example: a salary of $80,000.00 for a family in rural Ohio goes a lot further than the same earnings in the city center of Columbus or Cincinnati.
+What constitutes as high income depends on many factors, such as where you live, your living expenses, the size of your family, etc. For example: a salary of $80,000.00 for a family in rural Ohio goes a lot further than the same earnings in the city center of Columbus or Cincinnati.
 With that being said, a “high-income debtor” is a debtor with earnings above the state median income for the debtor’s family size.

 |Individual||Family of 2||Family of 3||Family of 4|